Baltimore Orioles Baseball

 With over one hundred and ten years of games played the franchise has had some success but recently that success has been hard to come by.

-Many fans of baseball can remember the media attention that the Orioles received when Cal Ripken Jr. was closing in on Lou Gehrig’s consecutive games played streak back in 1995, when he started his two thousand one hundred and thirty first game.
+Many fans of baseball can remember the media attention that the Orioles received when Cal Ripken Jr. was closing in on Lou Gehrig’s consecutive games played streak back in 1995 when he started his two thousand one hundred and thirty first game.
 Conveniently this game was a home game and any fan of baseball had their TV tuned to the game.
-I still remember Cal jogging around the outfield in the middle of the game when time was taken to acknowledge his feat.
-The energy in the stadium was intoxicating and a real treat for baseball, since it was trying to heal from a substantial black-eye due to the recent a labor strike.
+I still remember Cal jogging around the outfield in the middle of the game when the time was taken to acknowledge his feat.
+The energy in the stadium was intoxicating and a real treat for baseball, since it was trying to heal from a substantial black-eye due to the recent labor strike.

-Certainly the franchise has been blessed by having other big name players, which I will get into later, but for the modern day fan Ripken was the face of the franchise for so long it is tough to not consider him as the main guy.
+Certainly, the franchise has been blessed by having other big-name players, which I will get into later, but for the modern-day fan Ripken was the face of the franchise for so long it is tough to not consider him as the main guy.

 Fans will also have plenty of opinions of owner Peter Angelos, most of them very favorable or extremely unfavorable; I don’t think many fans would give him a “C” grade on his ownership report card.

 Recently the Orioles have been marred in a lengthy slump and are just starting to show signs of digging out of their disappointing seasons; with the newly added second wild card option their chances of getting back to the playoffs have increased.
 Since the late 1990’s the team has been a fixture in, or near, the cellar of the American League East Division.
 They have had no choice but to look up and see the Boston Red Sox and New York Yankees fight it out for division superiority for over a decade.
 To make matters worse they have seen a much younger franchise in Tampa Bay show success and make it to the playoffs on more than one occasion.
-For many fans the timing of Ripken’s retirement and the Orioles regression are more than just a coincidence; Ripken retired in 2001 while their last winning season was 1997.
+For many fans the timing of Ripken’s retirement and the Orioles regression is more than just a coincidence; Ripken retired in 2001 while their last winning season was 1997.

 During Ripken’s playing days the franchise put some respectable teams on the field but they weren’t quite good enough to complete for a World Series title.
 During his twenty-one seasons with the Orioles they only won their division once in 1997.
-They had some big name sluggers like Brady Anderson and Rafael Palmeiro but they weren’t enough and the pitching wasn’t adequate either.
+They had some big-name sluggers like Brady Anderson and Rafael Palmeiro but they weren’t enough and the pitching wasn’t adequate either.

 Baseball has had plenty of father and son combinations and a few brothers playing together too.
 I cannot remember another team having what the Orioles had in 1987 when Cal Ripken Sr. managed his sons Cal and Billy.
 I know the Griffey’s shared playing time together, and the Boone’s did as well, but those similarities only applied to the players, not one of them being the manager too.